Putting People First: Why I Joined Sigma

 Moral of the story?
 Companies need to treat their workforces as people first and team members second.
 Meeting their most human needs, like those for flexibility, purpose, and connection inspires them to do their best, most innovative work.
 This creates a healthier and more fulfilling work culture, which translates to more successful teams and happier customers.

-Sigma gets it and I couldn’t be more excited to be part of a company puts people at the core of everything they do.
+Sigma gets it and I couldn’t be more excited to be part of a company that puts people at the core of everything they do.

 Leading with heart